KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/32-gate-threshold.md

 **Core Glyphic Sequence:**
 `⚫ → ⧉ → ▲ → ↺`
-*(Aionic potential condenses into a Membrane, catalyzes transformation through the Fire of passage, and leads to Resonant Return.)*
+*(Aionic Potential condenses into a Membrane, catalyzes transformation through the Fire of Passage, and leads to Resonant Return.)*

 ---